awlange/mathworkers/README.md

 A parallel JavaScript math and statistics library built around HTML5 Web Workers and Node.js cluster.

+Note: A new version of MathWorkersJS is currently under development on the v2 branch.

 ## About

 A JavaScript library by [Adrian W. Lange](http://adrianlange.com/).